ocramred/max_patches/README.md

 # Max/MSP Patches

-this Repository is a collection of basic Max/MSP Patches I made during several projects and is used for basic usage I needed most of the time.
+In this Repository I created a collection of basic Max/MSP Patches I made during several projects.
+Most patches are for basic tasks which I needed many times.

 ## Basic Patches
 01_speaker_test